HomeFeaturesCompareDocsGitHub

 • Knowledge grows through auto-linking, graph expansion, and cross-agent corroboration

-• Quality improves via reinforcement learning and autonomous 4-phase consolidation
+• Quality improves via reinforcement learning and 4-phase consolidation

-• Zero LLM calls during ingestion — deterministic, $0 per memory, works offline
+• Zero LLM calls during ingestion — $0 per memory, works offline

 5 Lines to Cognitive Memory